 Also look out for the maple leaf flag made out of flowers.
 It’s a cool piece of flower art!

-The sign is easy to spot driving along Route 1, the Trans-Canada Highway that runs the distance from the Atlantic to the Pacific Ocean.
+The “Centre of Canada” sign is easy to spot driving along Route 1, the Trans-Canada Highway that runs the distance from the Atlantic to the Pacific Ocean.

-There are big plans in the works for this site, including a 20-acre park with a wetland area, an observatory, interactive elements, a playground, and a large special event area.
+But there are big plans in the works for this site, including a 20-acre park with a wetland area, an observatory, interactive elements, a playground, and a large special event area.
+That will all be very cool!

 Other municipalities lay claim to the “center of Canada” title, including Baker Lake, Nunavut, which would be the center if you take into account both longitude and latitude.
 But Baker Lake is quite out of the way, so not many tourists are going to make that journey way up north.